 There are plenty of things to hate about this game.
 The tutorials are awful, incredibly patronizing and two-thirds of them are unnecessary, and Starlow's dialog doesn't help.
 They also introduce so many incessant minigames for story events most of which are only used once or twice (and don't get me started on the Bowser's nose minigame, which is the most absurdly frustrating thing due entirely to the controls being janky).
 There's also a brute-force skill test (rapid button mashing) that's not needed for most of the game but unfortunately becomes a gatekeeper just for the final boss.
 Back in the day I could barely do it and had to help my brother.
 (Though main_gi informs me that even though it tells you to mash X, you can actually mash X and Y at the same time and it makes it much easier.)
 But the battle system...

-It uses basically a typical JRPG battle system with only one big change: manual input during attacks that makes it possible to completely avoid all damage if you're good.
-Whenever an enemy attacks you, you get the opportunity to pass some timed button press challenge to dodge it.
-You also get similar inputs on your attacks, giving you a range of something like 4x as much damage from perfect input as you'd get from not pressing anything.
+It uses basically a typical JRPG battle system with only one big change: on every enemy attack, you get the opportunity to pass some timed button press challenge to dodge it.
+You get similar inputs on your attacks, giving you a range of something like 4x as much damage from perfect input as you'd get from not pressing anything.
 It's like Dark Odyssey.

-They did a pretty good job with the telegraphs too; the way to dodge was almost always intuitable or reactable, and when it wasn't it usually wasn't a one-hit-kill either.
+They did a pretty good job with the telegraphs too; the way to dodge was almost always intuitable, and when it wasn't it usually wasn't a one-hit-kill either.

 It's kind of funny, because without the Dark Souls-like input this battle system would be even worse than Lost Odyssey, since most tactical decisions are trivial, whereas Lost Odyssey was at least deep enough to support a surprising amount of strategy.